-Jacob (aka Israel) is heading for a reunion with his twin brother Esau after twenty years.
-Esau apparently forgives Jacob is dreading cheating him out of his inheritance from Isaac.
-He then goes down to Seir, where Jacob sort of agrees to meet him.
+Jacob (aka Israel) is heading for a reunion with his twin brother Esau after cheating him out of his inheritance from Isaac.
+Jacob placates Esau, they apparently reconcile, and Esau offers to accompany Jacob’s enormous retinue of sheep, goats, wives and children.
+Jacob begs off, and the two brothers part.
+Esau then goes down to Seir, where Jacob sort of agrees to meet him.

 Jacob’s in no rush to get there.
 He doesn’t trust Esau, for reasons we will see.
 In any case, he and his expanding tribe have several adventures that delay them.
 His daughter Dinah is raped by the Prince of Schechem, his sons annihilate the city in revenge, and Jacob buries his beloved wife Rachel.

 While Jacob dawdles, Esau’s tribe has had the time to breed many generations alongside the tribe of Seir.
 The Bible, like many ancient epics, gives an extended genealogy of these two families and the eight kings of Edom, a seemingly1 anti-climactic end to an otherwise dramatic portion, Vayishlach (“And he sent”).2

 However, in the middle of the dry account of begats and sires, one comment sticks out like a sore thumb:

 “The sons of Zibeon were these: Aiah and Anah—that was the Anah who first found mules in the wilderness while pasturing the asses of his father Zibeon.”
 (Gen 36:24)